sounak9725/IDPR_Analysis_Tool/README.md

-# IPDR Analysis Tool 🚀
+# IPDR Analysis System

-A comprehensive toolkit for analyzing Internet Protocol Detail Records (IPDR) with advanced pattern detection, network visualization, and an interactive web dashboard for real-time investigation and analysis.
+A comprehensive digital forensics and telecommunications analysis platform designed to process, analyze, and visualize communication data between parties.
+The system provides both programmatic API access and an interactive web interface for investigators, law enforcement, and security analysts.

+## System Overview

+The IPDR (Internet Protocol Detail Record) Analysis System processes telecommunications metadata to identify patterns, relationships, and anomalies in communication networks.
+It analyzes communication records between Party A (initiator) and Party B (recipient) to provide insights for criminal investigations, fraud detection, network security, and compliance monitoring.

-## ✨ Features
+## Core Features

 - **Multi-format IPDR parsing** (CSV, JSON, TXT)
 - **Network analysis** with relationship mapping and force-directed graphs